JStitch626/se_project_aroundtheus/README.md

 - line 61 add `type` to button element
 - line 62 change `<p>` to `<h2>`
 - line 69 change modifiers from boolean to key-value type
 - for both inputs name and description, changed modifier to `.form__input_profile-input_modifier-value`

-  ## Code Enhancements
+### Code Enhancements

 - created separate functions for `profileAutoFillIn` and `fillProfileForm` and called the functions in the `addEventListener`

 ---

 ### Project 3: Around The U.S.

 This project exhibits a webpage with an adaptive design.
-Incorporating lessons from the previous two sprints and introducing Figma as an additional tool, I built a website that adapts to different screen sizes:
+Incorporating lessons from the previous two sprints and introducing Figma as an additional tool, we built a website that adapts to different screen sizes:

 - 1280px desktop
 - 800px tablet
 - 320px mobile phone

 Unlike the previous sprints that were divided into stages with briefs, we received only a general overview and the Figma design and had to create everything from scratch.

-### Project features

-- Semantic HTML5
-- Flexbox
-- Positioning
-- BEM blocks
-- Grid
-- CSS media queries
-- Figma layout
-- Composing a README.md file
-- Using git branch
-- Deploying the project to Github Pages

-**Github Pages Link** [Around the U.S.](https://jstitch626.github.io/se_project_aroundtheus/) (Work in progress)

 ### Code corrections